michelnossin/lineio/README.md

 # Goal LineIO
-The is a demo showing how to make a game based on Snakes.
-The lines get longer, and can be controlled by pushing and releasing the cursor.
-Normally hitting a line would end the game, but this is not finished yet.
+The is a demo showing how to make a game based on Snakes with multiple users.
+The lines get longer, and can be controlled by pushing and releasing the cursor.Normally hitting a line would end the game, but this is not finished yet.
-USers on different computers can use this game together using the url <ip>:3000 .
+Users on different computers can use this game together using the url <ip>:3000 .
 The ip set (at the top) in the LineIO.js and LineHistory.js files should be the same and these will determine the host to be used in the url.
+Using localhost can work, just make sure you use a seperate browser (or detached tab) .
+The code by default shows random key presses which moves the lines within the Window bounderies.

 # Scope

 We will use a nodejs backend, and reactjs frontend.
-Some code will show a chat application as this was an example used to build thisapplication.
+Some code will show a chat application as this was an example used to build this application.
+Socket.io is used to push events to our clients.

+# Performance
+Initially the socket server did all the coordinating of the lines but this would give huge network loads and did not perform well.
+In the latest version the clients do all the work, only if a player switches the line direction this is communicated to all players.
+The games will work very nicely with 2 players.
+With 3 players it is still playable.
+With 4 players the lines will not be rendered fluently after a while.
+The code itself initially could handle 16 users, but is now limited to 4.

+React elements for the non-active (history) lines are seperated from active lines to prevent rerendering the Window 50 times a second is too much.
+Also the history elements are are splitted based on Window location.

 # Install